Laura Pausini: 2022: Laura Pausini – Piacere di conoscerti and Eurovision Song Contest

 In July 2021, Pausini announced she has been working on a film since February 2020.
-The film, directed by Ivan Cotroneo and set to be released on Amazon Prime Video in 2022, is based on an idea by Pausini herself, and will be titled Laura Pausini – Piacere di conoscerti.
-Pausini will also star in the film, thus debuting as an actress.
+The film, directed by Ivan Cotroneo and set to be released on Amazon Prime Video in 2022, is based on an idea by Pausini herself, and titled Laura Pausini – Piacere di conoscerti.
+Pausini also starred in the film, thus debuting as an actress.
 The song "Scatola"—titled "Caja" in Spanish—was released as a single from the film's soundtrack.
 After performing "Scatola" during the second night of the Sanremo Music Festival 2022, Pausini was announced to be one of the presenters of the Eurovision Song Contest 2022, which was held in Turin in May, alongside Alessandro Cattelan and Mika.
 On 28 October 2022, Pausini was announced to be one of the four presenters of the 23rd Annual Latin Grammy Awards, which were held in Las Vegas in November, alongside Anitta, Luis Fonsi and Thalía.
 She was the first Italian artist to host the Latin Grammy Awards.

-2023: 30 years in international music
+30 years in international music

-The Warner Music record company honored Pausini at the beginning of 2023 for being the most listened to and awarded Italian singer worldwide, with almost a thousand concerts behind her.
+The Warner Music record company honoured Pausini at the beginning of 2023 for being the most listened to and awarded Italian singer worldwide, with almost a thousand concerts behind her.